frameless/huishoudboekje-nl-design-system-demo/.changeset/serious-kids-lick.md

 "huishoudboekje": patch
 ---

-We're now using a standardized library for state mangement
+We're now using a standardized library for state mangement, which improves performance.